intangere/Silk/README.md

   - Time-frame locked messages which have to be opened within x amount of seconds or the receiever can no longer read the messages.
 Both users have to be online for something like this to work.
-  - NewHope signature signing for identity verification for now
+  - SPHINCS(+)-256 Signatures for identity verification
 </pre>